Python is Actually Portable

 The final annoyance with the stdlib python files was that I had to copy the

-, but this got solved because
+folder containing them alongside python.com, but this got solved because

 Cosmopolitan allows the APE to be used as a valid ZIP file.
 I just zipped up